Fire-Dragon-DoL/iry/README.md

 - It is recommended to avoid transactions when using `Iry`, because if a violation is detected, anything after `Iry.save/save!/handle_constraints` will result in `ActiveRecord::StatementInvalid`, since the transaction is aborted
-- Currently only PostgreSQL is supported with the `pg` gem, but it should be simple to add support for other databases.
+- Currently PostgreSQL and SQLite are supported with the `pg` and `sqlite3` gem
+- SQLite support is limited to unique constraints and check constraints, with no support for the `name` field on the unique constraints

 ## Installation